4ozrabclip/4ozrabclip.github.io/src/content/upcoming-games/optimize-man-gymcel.md

 ### Game Summary

-“OptimizeMan: Gymcel” is a psychological horror/satire gym-sim survival game that delves into the absurdities of toxic self-improvement culture, mental health struggles, and internet subcultures.
-The game navigates the journey of OptimizeMan, a young anonymous figure caught in a loop of radical self-improvement, attempting to balance personal growth and emotional stability.
+“OptimizeMan: Gymcel” is a psychological horror/surreal comedy gym-sim survival game that delves into the absurdities of toxic self-improvement culture, mental health struggles, self-worth, and burnout.
+Play as OptimizeMan, a young anonymous figure attempting to balance physical growth and emotional stability.

-Mechanically inspired by titles like **Don't Starve** and **Pathologic**, but with a faster pace and more reactive.
-Grotesque deformations, injuries, audio shifts, and achievements keep the pressure vivid and the feedback immediate.
+Follows insanity system based survival mechanics.
+Grotesque deformations, injuries, audio shifts, and hidden achievements keep the pressure vivid and the feedback immediate.

 ---